berkerpeksag/notes/jonathan-swift/quotes.md

 ## Quotes

+* "The bulk of your natives to be the most pernicious race of little odious vermin that nature ever suffered to crawl upon the surface of the earth."
+  (*Gulliver's Travels*)
 * When a true genius appears in the world, you may know him by this sign; that the dunces are all in confederacy against him. *(Thoughts on Various Subjects)*